Mrs D.A - Surrey

 Sometimes called a Silver’s procedure, which is the simple removal of the bunion bump on the toe joint.
 Nowadays, this is rarely used on its own unless the hallux valgus angle is within normal limits or there are medical reasons where a more complex procedure should not be contemplated.
 In more elderly patient where it is just the bump rubbing in shoes, this can be considered due to a quick healing time.
 In younger patients the procedure may greatly increase the deformity over time and a realignment “osteotomy” should be considered.

-This is not a primary bunion surgery procedure and is usually reserved for patients with severe wear and tear (osteo) arthritis in the big toe joint.
-It can also be used for cases where previous bunion surgery has failed or where the joint has developed permanent pain and stiffness after surgery.
-For this surgery, the damaged joint surfaces are removed and plate and screw fixation hold the surfaces together until it heals.
+This is not a primary bunion procedure and is usually reserved for patients with severe wear and tear (osteo) arthritis in the big toe joint.
+It can also be used for cases where a previous bunion operation has failed or where the joint has developed permanent pain and stiffness after the procedure.
+For this procedure, the damaged joint surfaces are removed and plate and screw fixation hold the surfaces together until it heals.

-If you are interested in exploring bunion surgery, your GP can refer you to our clinic for an evaluation.
+If you are interested in exploring a bunion corrective procedure, your GP can refer you to our clinic for an evaluation.

-Our information sheets contain lots of pictures and information to explain the aftercare requirements and any potential risks and complications of bunion surgery.
-You are advised to read this thoroughly and contact us if you have any questions, before the surgery date.
+Our information sheets contain lots of pictures and information to explain the aftercare requirements and any potential risks and complications of bunion operations.
+You are advised to read this thoroughly and contact us if you have any questions, before the procedure date.

-An important factor in deciding whether to have bunion surgery is understanding what the procedure can and cannot do.
+An important factor in deciding whether to have hallux valgus corrections is understanding what the procedure can and cannot do.
 We will aim to realign the big toe joint deformity to straighten the big toe.
 In most cases this gives good relief of the bunion pain.
-Some patients have continued stiffness and pain, especially if there is wear and tear arthritis in the joint that was present before the surgery.
+Some patients have continued stiffness and pain, especially if there is wear and tear arthritis in the joint that was present before the bunion operation.
 Any patient may require physiotherapy, joint injections and joint mobilization under anaesthetic if the joint doesn’t settle.
 In most cases you can drive after four weeks and with a sedentary job, return to work after two-weeks.

-Even with the best surgery there is a recurrence rate of 10% over a ten-year period after surgery.
+Even with the best surgery there is a recurrence rate of 10% over a ten-year period after these procedures.
 We specialise in revision of failed or recurrent bunion surgery if the original procedure is unsuccessful.

 Tests, including blood samples, a cardiogram, a chest X-ray, a urine sample, and special foot X-rays/MRI scans or ultrasound scans, may be ordered by your specialist to help him plan your procedure.